Archive for February, 2008

 Welcome to the blog; the idea of this blog is to have a place where I can answer questions about training in general and bird training in particular.
 You will see that this blog does not display comments on the posts.
 This is by design; the blog is where you read my training philosophy and my understanding of Operant Conditioning and Applied Behavior Analysis.

-I have set up an email address where questions about OC and ABA may be posted.
+I have set up an email address (TrainingBlogatAvianAmbassadorsdotcom) where questions about OC and ABA may be posted.
 As and when time permits my idea is to select a question and answer it in the blog.
 Hopefully the blog will become a good gathering place for some of the concepts of OC and ABA and at the same time looking at the questions will enable me keep on top of the subject too.

 There are several documents that I consider as prerequisites for training and I ask that everyone read them before posing a question.
 They are: